socon-dev/socon/CONTRIBUTING.rst

       $ python -m pip install -r requirement/requirements.txt
       $ pytest -v

 #.
+Create a new changelog entry in `changelog` directory.
+The file should be named
+   <issueid>.<type>.rst, where issueid is the number of the issue related to
+   the change and type is one of feature, improvement, bugfix, doc, deprecation, breaking, or trivial.
+You may skip creating the changelog entry if the change doesn't affect the documented behaviour of socon.

+#.
 Add yourself to AUTHORS file if not there yet, in alphabetical order.

 #.
 Commit and push once your tests pass and you are happy with your changes::